Navigating the UK’s Driving Test Backlog: Insights from 2019–2025 Data

 Yes, you can take advanced driving course like those on Pass Plus that can improve your driving skills and potentially lower your insurance premiums.

-Practice regularly, explore the option of advanced driving courses, seek feedback from experienced drivers, and stay updated on traffic laws and road safety tips.
+Practise regularly, explore the option of advanced driving courses, seek feedback from experienced drivers, and stay updated on traffic laws and road safety tips.